GaloisInc/adapt/Ingest/Language.md

 #PROV-TC Specification (DRAFT)

-Purpose of this Document
+*Distribution Statement D: Distribution Authorized to the Department of Defense and U.S. DoD contractors only* Purpose of this Document
 =======
 This document specifies the PROV-TC conceptual model, a specialization of the W3CPROV provenance model to the domain of computation and its attribution.
 PROV-TC is intended as the communication standard for data conveyed by TA-1 performers to TA-2 performers in the Transparent Computing program.